 Currently, the Legislature has no voice in the courtroom if the attorney general:

 - Refuses to take legal action to enforce a state law or challenge a federal law or,

 - In a pending action in which private parties are seeking to have current law held unconstitutional or reinterpreted, takes a position inconsistent with or contrary to the will and intent of the Legislature.

-This bill will help the Legislature defend and enforce its laws and protect itself from unconstitutional mandates under federal law or require the federal government to comply with its mandates.
+The Legislator Standing Bill will help the Legislature defend and enforce its laws and protect itself from unconstitutional mandates under federal law or require the federal government to comply with its mandates.

 Watson in the Senate, Carter in the House

 No action taken in the House or Senate.